rondrft/rondrft/README.md

 <br />

-A WhatsApp bot with an AI layer on top, built so a business can answer, qualify and route customer messages without a person sitting on the other side — and hand the conversation over to a human the moment it matters.
+A WhatsApp bot with an AI layer on top (Nodo), built so a business can answer, qualify and route customer messages without a person sitting on the other side — and hand the conversation over to a human the moment it matters.

 `Node.js` `WhatsApp API` `LLM integration`